savaslabs/minterpress-pinata-proxy/README.md

 basePluginUrl=http://104.131.119.16:8000
 ```

-Ideally, in production this should would be an HTTPS connection:
+Ideally, in production this should be an HTTPS connection through port 80:

 ```
 env=prod